adrn-mm/personal-website-config/README.md

 # Project Description
 All configurations for my personal website.
-The website is built using [Hugo](https://gohugo.io/) and the [Papermod Theme](https://github.com/adityatelange/hugo-PaperMod)

 # Features
 - KaTex